vhscom/archuro/README.md

 Videos?
 Several in the [`screenshots`](./screenshots) directory.

+## Requirements

+- macOS though platform agnostic use is under consideration
+- Understanding of symlinks, dotfiles and how to run `stow --help`
+- Basic command line skills and patience reading instructions

 ## Installation

 Assumes basic knowledge of command line, git and file system management.

 1. Copy repository source code.
 2. Run `make install` to move `bin/archuro` to `/usr/local/bin`.
 3. Run `archuro init` to install build essentials.
-Add `-S` to proceed with GNU Stow.
+Add `-S` to proceed with [GNU Stow] (recommended).
 4. Finally, run `archuro install` to install dependencies.

 Repeat steps 2-3 on an [Extended Build](#extended-builds) of Arch Linux to share your dotfiles.
+To uninstall remove the binary installed.
+Then use the `stow` and `brew` commands to unlink remaining dotfiles and uninstall optional packages.

-To uninstall run `make uninstall` from project root.
+ the CLI run `make uninstall` from the Archuro project root directory.

 ## Usage

-Run `archuro --help` after installation for usage instructions.
-To get a disposabe Arch Linux container run `archuro tty`.
-To get a reusable container run `archuro save && archuro run`.
-Run `archuro ps` to view running containers and `archuro attach` to attach a tty otherwise.
+Run `archuro --help` after [installation](#installation) for Archuro command-line usage instructions.

+To create a throwaway Arch Linux container run `archuro tty` or run `bash` and press `Ctrl+p`.
+To get a reusable container create an [extended build](#extended-builds).
+Use `archuro ps` to view running containers and `archuro attach` to attach a tty to a running arch container.

-Once dotfiles are stowed with `archuro init -S` a simple `archuro update` will update configured applications.
+Install [GNU Stow] and symlink dotfiles using `archuro init -S`.

+## SSH protocol support

+Create an [extended build](#extended-builds) using `archuro save --ssh` to enable SSH protocol support.
+Setting this option enables SSK key sharing from host using SSH Agent via `SSH_AUTH_SOCK`.
+For background on why this functionality exists in Docker see [Build secrets and SSH forwarding in Docker 18.09](https://medium.com/@tonistiigi/build-secrets-and-ssh-forwarding-in-docker-18-09-ae8161d066).

-### Homebrew
+## Homebrew

-Archuro assumes all macOS development dependencies are managed using a manifest file known as a `Brewfile`.
-The Brewfile keeps track dependencies and may also influence Homebrew how to tweak app installations specific for an environment.
+Archuro assumes macOS development dependencies are managed using a [Brewfile](https://thoughtbot.com/blog/brewfile-a-gemfile-but-for-homebrew).
+The `Brewfile` keeps track dependencies and may also influence Homebrew how to tweak app installations specific for an environment.
 The manifest lives in `stow/dot-Homebrew` file which becomes symlinked to `~/.Brewfile` for use by the current user during `archuro init` using the `-S` flag.

-### VS Code
+## VS Code

-Settings and extensions are kept in the `stow/dot-vscode` directory under the project root:
+Settings and extensions for Visual Studio Code are kept in the `stow/.vscode` directory:

 ```
 └── stow